harsh-cheema/Task-Tracker/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/harshraj29/Task-Manager`
+1. Clone the repository: `git clone https://github.com/harsh-cheema/Task-Tracker`
-2. Navigate to the project directory: `cd Task-Manager`
+2. Navigate to the project directory: `cd Task-Tracker`

 3. Open `index.html` in your web browser to access the app.